maxgunderson/Hash-Table/README.md

-# Hash-Map
+# Hash-Table
-Sample implementation of a hash map in python
+Sample implementation of a hash table in python